blurrycontour/zuul-gerrit/doc/source/zuul.rst

 If you send a SIGUSR2 to the zuul-server process, Zuul will dump a stack trace for each running thread into its debug log.
 This is useful for tracking down deadlock or otherwise slow threads.
+When `yappi
+<https://code.google.com/p/yappi/>`_ (Yet Another Python Profiler) is
+available, additionals functions and threads stats are emitted as well.